NagiosEnterprises/ncpa/BUILDING.rst

 * `Building on MacOS <https://github.com/NagiosEnterprises/ncpa/blob/master/BUILDING.rst#building-on-macos>`_

-* WARNING: DO THIS ON A DEDICATED VM OR A NON-PRODUCTION SYSTEM!*
+*WARNING: DO THIS ON A DEDICATED VM OR A NON-PRODUCTION SYSTEM!*
-* THE BUILD SCRIPT WILL MAKE CHANGES TO THE SYSTEM THAT MAY BE INCOMPATIBLE WITH OTHER SOFTWARE*
+*THE BUILD SCRIPT WILL MAKE CHANGES TO THE SYSTEM THAT MAY BE INCOMPATIBLE WITH OTHER SOFTWARE*

 Building on Windows
 ===================

-*Note: The current Windows pre-build script is written in batch and must be executed by cmd.exe.
-For this reason, any Windows commands listed in this document will be written with cmd.exe compatibility in mind.*

 **Prerequisites for Windows** (Installing some of these prerequisites requires admin rights)
 -------------------------